It seems like stablecoins are everywhere in the crypto conversation lately.

 A stablecoin alternative

-The technology powering Abra follows the framework of the stablecoin model, and for the same reasons.
-But instead of using fiat currency to collateralized crypto positions, Abra’s platform uses Bitcoin and Litecoin to create synthetic assets.
-These kinds of assets, in turn, allow Abra users are able to manage the volatility of their portfolios by taking advantage of a blockchain-based hedging mechanism that eliminates exposure to market shifts.
+The technology powering Abra follows the framework of the stablecoin model.
+Instead of using fiat currency to collateralized crypto positions, Abra’s platform uses the bitcoin and litecoin blockchain to create synthetic assets.

 Referring back to the four characteristics of optimal cryptocurrency systems from top of this piece (decentralized, private, scalable, and stable), crypto-collateralized stablecoins offer a combination of design and security features that keep them aligned with cryptocurrency systems, while also maintaining layers of safety and security.